 “Soon your Lord will give you that with which you will be pleased.”

-Why is it taking so long?
+My Lord, why then is it taking so long?
 Why am I holding onto this hope after so many years?
 Is it foolish of me to expect my prayers to be answered simply because I asked?
 My prayers never seem to be answered when I want them to.
 I have prayed for so many things consistently for years and never saw their realization.

 “Did He not find you an orphan, and shelter you?”